 This Part shall not apply to: (i) facilities which provide

-clubs; (iii) curb markets operated by the State Agricultural Extension Service;
+private clubs; (iii) curb markets operated by the State Agricultural Extension

-more frequently than two consecutive days every month. month; and
+person no more frequently than two consecutive days every month. month;

-private homes that occasionally offer lodging accommodations, which may include
+and private homes that occasionally offer lodging accommodations, which may

-the providing of food, for two weeks or less to persons attending special
+include the providing of food, for two weeks or less to persons attending

-events, provided those homes are not bed and breakfast homes nor bed and
+special events, provided those homes are not bed and breakfast homes nor bed

-breakfast inns.
-A mobile food unit or pushcart shall be operated in
+and breakfast inns.
+A mobile food unit or pushcart shall be operated

 Sec.
 4. The Department of Environment, Health, and Natural Resources shall report to the Joint Legislative Commission on Governmental Operations not later than April 1, 1992, on the implementation of the requirements governing bed and breakfast inns.